BASIC was the "Ford Model T" of the programming languages, and so also for CP/M ...

 MBASIC was also sold as a compiler (BASCOM).

-You can get the CP/M-80 versions at the retroarchive page.
+You can get the CP/M-80 versions (and also for CP/M-86) at the retroarchive page.

 Nevada BASIC was less common used, but also less expensive, and can be download in two versions from here: Nevada BASIC 2.1 and Nevada BASIC 2.5 .

 SBASIC stands for "structured BASIC" and was (at least) sold with Kaypro's.